stax76/MediaInfo.NET/README.md

 #### Features under consideration:

 - Shell integration, possible options are file associations via setup or script or a shell extension
-- Shortcut to navigate to the next and previous file
+- Shortcut keys to navigate to the next and previous file
-- Developer mode
+- Developer mode to show the development versions of the property names
 - Your ideas?

 ## Screenshots